-Identical half gap and taper angle to collimator 2, but with a long flat section, intended to add a large resistive component to the kick.
+This has an identical half gap and taper angle to collimator 2, but with a long flat section, intended to add a large resistive component to the kick.
+As the length of such a flat section is absent from the most widely used analytical expressions, we can see whether the resistive contribution to the kick factor adequately explains the difference between collimators 2 and 3.

-Purely diffractive step of 0.5 radiation length thickness.
-Allows direct comparison with collimator 5, measuring half-gap dependence.
+Step in, step out collimators have been calculated in literature.
+This example, with 0.5 radiation length thickness allows direct comparison with collimator 5, measuring half-gap dependence in this regime.

-Purely diffractive step of 0.5 radiation length thickness.
-Allows direct comparison with collimator 4, measuring half-gap dependence.
+A diffractive step of 0.5 radiation length thickness allows direct comparison with collimator 4, measuring half-gap dependence in the diffractive regime.

-Same half-gap as collimators 2 and 5, but with significantly shallower taper angle.
-Note that this collimator is repeated in figure 5.
+This collimators has the same half-gap as collimators 2 and 5, but with a significantly shallower taper angle.
+Note that this collimator is repeated in figure 7 as it was tested in both series of measurements to ensuring continuity.

-For comparison with collimator 4 ($\pi/2$ taper angle to a half gap of 4 mm), and collimator 6 (identical taper angle at the minimum aperture).
+The two step geometry of collimator 7 is for comparison principally with collimator 4 ( $\pi/2$ taper angle to a half gap of 4 mm), and collimator 6 (identical taper angle at the minimum aperture).